naushadmohammed/take-home-assignment/README.md

 Based on these stories, please do as follows:

-* Describe the architecture you will use and the motivation for its choice? (max 500 characters)
+* Describe the architecture you will use and include a motivation of your choices. (max 500 characters)

 * You have a team of 3 developers.
 How would you tackle working together on the stories?